learnbyexample/vim_reference/vim_reference_guide.md

 ## Command-line history

-There are separate history lists for `:` commands, `searchpattern`, etc. These lists make it easy to reuse (after modifications if necessary) previously used commands.
+There are separate history lists for `:` commands, `searchpattern`, etc. These lists make it easy to reuse (after modifications if necessary) previously executed commands.

 * `↑` and `↓` move through the history lists
     * if you have already typed some characters, you will get only the commands starting with those characters